jamie-brannan/hundred-days-swift/11__consolidation_iv/d041__notes.md

 **`Character`** : *(type)* A single extended grapheme cluster that approximates a user-perceived character.

 :pushpin: [**Apple Developer**](https://developer.apple.com/documentation/swift/character) : *`Character`*

+I'm not sure how I'm supposed to use these tho.

 >When you write `for letter in word`, the `letter` constant will be of type `Character`, so if your `usedLetters` array contains strings you will need to convert that letter into a string, like this: